sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 3. No external dependencies (for C++ targets.
 Some other languages may require libraries for API binding).
 4. Message integrity checks are built-in, and opt-out.

+*Crunch*'s primary interface design decision of note is to encode Validators *into the field and message types*.
+The concept of what makes a field or message semantically correct is as core to the message definition as the names and data types.
+The motivation for this decision is to make it *impossible to overlook validation*.

 I am going to document the development of *Crunch* in a series of blog posts.
 This first one is going to focus on The Dream - requirements, high level interface design, the development environment.
 I'll also lay out the development roadmap.

 # Background on Message Protocols